A Local’s Guide to the Amalfi Coast

 From Rome, the easiest and most cost-effective way to get to the Amalfi Coast is to take the high speed Frecciarossa train from Rome’s Termini train station directly to the city of Salerno.
 The journey takes 2 hours and tickets cost as little as 25 euro when booked well in advance.
 Direct high-speed trains run a few times per day.

-If your schedule doesn’t line up with the limited departures, another option is to take the Frecciarossa directly to Naples (1 hour and 20 minutes) and then transfer to a local train for the final leg to Salerno.
+Another option is to take the Frecciarossa directly to Naples (1 hour and 20 minutes) and then take local transport from Naples to your final destination on the Amalfi Coast.
 The high-speed train from Rome to Naples runs multiple times each hour.

 High-speed trains are operated by two companies, Trenitalia (Italy’s national rail service) and Italo (a private company).